-Crowley responded, by switching the Hebrew letters, but he didn’t change the ATU numeration.
-He also switched its positioning on the Tree, with the Star, but again, didn’t change the ATU numeration.
+Crowley responded, first by switching the Hebrew letters with The Emperor, but he didn’t change the ATU numeration.
+He then switched its positioning on the Tree, with the Star, but again, didn’t change the ATU numeration.

 The Star, with the correct letter, He, should logically correspond to the 5th Proximity Principal path between Sephira #2, (Chokmah,) and Sephira #4, (Chesed).
-Since paths are often numbered 11–32, its positional placement is path #15, the same as its corresponding Pentagram.
-Inasmuch as Atu numerations should also adhere to the Proximity Principle, the Star card acquires the additional value of Atu IV, previously assigned to the Emperor card.
+Because paths are often numbered 11–32, its positional placement is path #15, the same as its corresponding Pentagram.
+Inasmuch as ATU numerations should also adhere to the Proximity Principle, the Star card acquires the additional value of ATU IV, previously assigned to the Emperor card.

 This card is dominated by Venus symbolism, and includes an image of a young woman, pouring water from a vessel, reminiscent of the zodiacal Aquarius sign, as its default alchemical association.
 It is generally defined as an auspicious card, bringing good fortune, and also signifying lofty aspirations in line with the Will of Heaven.

 Liber Al vel Legis is silent with respect to path positions, addressing *Letters* only in their popular correspondence to Tarot images at the time.
 Our own positional corrections do not contradict it, in any way, despite the fact that Crowley’s own astrological rationalizations find no particular validation in Mutational Alchemy principles.
 In general, if it isn’t *broken*, with respect to Mutational Alchemy chronological organization, no attempt has been made to *fix* it.
 Archetypes vary from age to age, and even alphabetical orders may do so, as well.
 The Proximity Principle takes all of this into account, and only applies itself to rational numerical alignments.

 Curiously, Crowley describes the Emperor card as if it were still in the upper part of the tree, receiving the light of Kether.
 He may have formed an emotional attachment to the work of Eliphas Levi, whom he claimed to be one and the same, reincarnated.